 Prom Dress Storage Hacks

-- Throw a few packets of silica gel into your box or attach to the hanger of your dress.
+- Throw a few packets of silica gel into your box or attach them to the hanger of your dress.
 This will absorb the surrounding moisture and keep mold away.

-- Use a lint roller on fabrics such as jersey or velvet, the roller will grab any loose fluff and make your dress look more polished.
+- Use a lint roller on fabrics such as jersey or velvet; the roller will grab any loose fluff and make your dress look more polished.

-- If you need to transport your dress and don’t have space, widely roll instead of fold to prevent creases.
+- If you need to transport your dress and don’t have space, widely roll instead of the fold to prevent creases.